Jonathan L: History

-Career in Radio
+Career in radio

-Jonathan L's radio career began in March, 1982 in Tucson, Arizona at 96 Rock KLPX with his creation, "Virgin Vinyl."
+Jonathan L's radio career began in March 1982 in Tucson, Arizona at 96 Rock KLPX with his creation, "Virgin Vinyl".
 The show ran for more than four years on Sunday evenings for five hours from 7 p.m. to midnight.
 Among the many live guests were Henry Rollins as a co-host, Joey Ramone, The Circle Jerks, Huey Lewis, and the Meat Puppets.
 The music encompassed everything from Metallica to Leon Russell.

 In the summer of 1986, Jonathan moved up to Mesa, Arizona to start up alternative station KEYX 100.3 with his friend John "Johnny D" Dixon, referred to as "the key to your musical future."
 The station ended in late 1987.
-Many felt it was far too ahead of its time.
-Jonathan was the assistant program director and music director, and held down the 7 p.m. to midnight shift Monday though Friday.
+Jonathan was the assistant program director and music director and held down the 7 p.m. to midnight shift Monday though Friday.

 In 1988, Jonathan L was hired by Phoenix rock station 98 KUPD, where he hosted "Virgin Vinyl" on Sunday nights until 1992.
 The show, which included everything from Suicidal Tendencies to a then-unheard band named Nirvana, was a huge hit in Phoenix, and garnered several "Best Radio Show" awards from the Phoenix New Times, which called Jonathan L "a thoroughly modern mouthpiece" who played "forward-looking wax attacks."
 In 1986, they wrote of "Virgin Vinyl": "When this colorful Sunday night waxfest was imported from Tucson this year, it slapped the lethargic Phoenix radio market right in the face."
 Simultaneously in 1989, Jonathan L founded and became program director for KUKQ AM, Phoenix's first all-alternative music station.

 He left KUKQ in 1992 to work for station KFMA in Wickenburg, Arizona.
 After a short stint there, he returned to KUKQ to retake over the helm as program director and again did his show "Virgin Vinyl" until he left in 1993 to join Phoenix station KDKB, where he did his award-winning "Virgin Vinyl" until 1995.

-By the late ‘90s, Jonathan L was considered a national go-to guy for alternative radio, and in a 1996 interview with New York Now, he rightly predicted "more British and rhythm-driven music shaking up the mid-90s cabal of American-born alterna-rock bands."
+In a 1996 interview with New York Now, he predicted "more British and rhythm-driven music shaking up the mid-90s cabal of American-born alterna-rock bands."

 He once again returned to KUKQ from mid-1994 to mid-1995 to run the station in its wildest punk rock form.
 Among his most popular programs was "The Monday Morning Music Meeting Live," which gave listeners a chance to phone in and provide their own input on the music, which was added to the rotation that day.

 In August 2005, Jonathan L returned once again to 98 KUPD, where he hosted and programmed "The Lopsided World of L" on Saturday mornings and Sunday nights in prime time live.
 Jonathan L remained there until his retirement from stateside radio in 2010.